 - You feel weak or faint.

-- The blood goes down the back of your throat rather than out front through the nose even though you are sitting down with body and head leaning slightly forward.
+- The blood goes down the back of your throat rather than out front through the nose even though you are sitting down with your body and head leaning slightly forward.
 (This may indicate the rarer, but more serious, “posterior nosebleed,” which almost always requires a physician’s care.
 This condition occurs more frequently in older people and individuals with high blood pressure).

-How might an ER doctor treat the nosebleed?
+How might a doctor treat the nosebleed?

-The doctor will ask you questions about your nosebleed and examine your nose to try to determine the source of the nosebleed.
+An ENT doctor in Los Angeles will ask you questions about your nosebleed and examine your nose to try to determine the source of the nosebleed.
 He or she will use a small speculum to hold the nose open and can use various light sources or an endoscope (lighted scope) to see inside your nasal passages.
 Your doctor may use topical medications to anesthetize (numb) the lining of the nose and to constrict blood vessels.
 The doctor is also likely to remove clots and crusts from inside your nose.
 This can be unpleasant but need not be painful.
 Occasionally x-rays or blood tests are ordered.

 Treatments, depending on the cause, could include: